ericgibert/zhima/zhima/views/api_catalogue.md

 - 1003: Member cannot be instered in database: database integrity/duplicate key on insert (like nickname duplicate)
 - 1004: Failure to update a member record
 - 1005: Failure to insert a transaction record

+- 1998: Incorrect number of seconds (must be an integer)
 - 1999: Member not found (_GET_ or _PATCH_)